National Level Exercise Background

 National Level Exercises build upon real-world incidents to make sure that our nation is better prepared when the next disaster strikes.
 For example, cybersecurity workshops conducted in advance of National Level Exercise 2020 leveraged lessons learned from real-world cybersecurity incidents to share with federal, state, local and private sector partners across the country.

-In addition, the unprecedented 2017 Atlantic hurricane season highlighted the importance of working together before, during, and after disasters.
+In addition, the exceptionally active 2017 Atlantic hurricane season highlighted the importance of working together before, during, and after disasters.
 Therefore, National Level Exercise 2018 examined the ability of all levels of government, private industry, and nongovernmental organizations to prepare for, respond to, and recover from a major Mid-Atlantic hurricane.
 FEMA leveraged the National Level Exercise and its participating organizations as an opportunity to amplify the hurricane preparedness message to individuals, businesses, and community organizations in advance of the 2018 Atlantic hurricane season.

 Whole Community Participation and Partnerships